- AB – Appellate Body

 Channelling Preferential Energy to the Global Level

 On the positive side, increased trade integration through PTAs can make an important contribution to development.
 This is particularly true in the case of deep PTAs, as they are bringing fresh energy to the system and are innovating in important ways, including in rule-making on new, dynamic areas of the global economy.
+Learn more about criminal defense attorney fees here.
 Research shows that deep trade agreements lead to more trade creation and less trade diversion than agreements with more limited substantive scope.
 Moreover, some provisions in these agreements have a global public good aspect and also promote increased trade and investment ties with nonmembers (Mattoo, Mulabdic, and Ruta 2017).

 On the negative side, it is unclear how PTA innovations can be multilateralised and fragmentation limited if no effort is put into these tasks.
 One difficulty in this regard is in the system itself, as the rules of the General Agreement on Tariffs and Trade (GATT) are written with a Vinerian world in mind where PTAs were only about preferential trade liberalisation.